laravel-liberu/documentation/docs/guide/usage.md

 When updating Enso and introducing possibly breaking changes, we might make available various Artisan commands, meant to make the update easier.
-You can see the list of currently available commands by running `php artisan enso` and remember to always consult the changelog.
+You can see the list of currently available commands by running `php artisan liberu` and remember to always consult the changelog.

 ### Notes